 For Insureon customers, the average limits for liquor liability insurance are $2 million for bars and $1 million for restaurants.

 Liquor liability insurance covers legal fees, settlements and medical expenses, up to the policy limit, if alcohol is sold to an intoxicated individual who then causes harm or damages property.
-This policy is often required for any small business that serves alcohol, such as liquor stores or taverns, in order to obtain a liquor license.

-To protect your small business from all risks, you should consider purchasing additional liability coverages, such as a general liability policy for financial protection against third-party bodily injuries and property damage.
+To protect your small business from all risks, you should consider purchasing additional liability coverages, such as a general liability insurance policy for financial protection against third-party bodily injuries and property damage.

 Your policy limit is just one factor mentioned that will impact the cost of your liquor liability insurance policy.